owenCocjin/ProgMenu/README.md

 Testing
 =======

-> Add this code to the main file to test if it's working:
+Run this code as a script to test if it's working:

 ```
 from progMenu import printFAA